feedfm/iOS-RadioPlayer/README.md

 Check out our [Android version](https://github.com/feedfm/Android-RadioPlayer) as well!

-If you want to add a music player to your app with minimal coding, see instructions below.
+*If you want to add a music player to your app with minimal coding, see instructions below.*

 !["tabbed station page"](images/tune.png)
 !["music playing"](images/playing.png)
 !["media controls"](images/mediabar.png)
 !["lockscreen"](images/lockscreen.png)

-# Minimal work to add to your app
+# Add the player to your app

 To add this music player to your app with minimal coding, follow the steps below (note: we'll assume you're using CocoaPods):